msanvarov/nest-rest-typeorm-boilerplate/README.md

 );
 ```

-**Note**: The boilerplate comes with production dependencies for both Express and Fastify to support moving between two.
-But this is going to leave it bloated especially when only **one web framework is used at a time**.
-Thus, **it is recommended that when deploying to production, unused dependencies are purged.**
+> Remark: The boilerplate comes with production dependencies for both Express and Fastify to enable migrating between the two.
+But this leaves it in a bloated state when only **one web framework is deployed**.
+Thus, **it is highly encouraged that when deploying to production, unused dependencies are purged.**

 If you choose to **use Fastify**, this command will **purge all of the Express dependencies**: